 Students choosing to break their Residential Contract who will continue to attend WOU will be assessed a \$10.00 per day charge for every day of service remaining in the contract.
 (This is to comply with Oregon State Board of Higher Education Policy).
-NOTE: All students must petition to break their Residential Contract.
+NOTE: All students must start with a petition when requesting to break their Residential Contract.